Here you will find information about our club, meetings, weekly net and how to join via Ham Club Online...

-The Arizona Mesh Organization was established in September of 2019 and by December of that same year we had been granted our 501 (c) (3) non-profit status and became incorporated.
+The Arizona Mesh Organization was established in September of 2019 and by December of that same year had been granted 501 (c) (3) non-profit status and became incorporated.

 Our history goes back to around 2016, when Steve Estes KB7KWK and Larry Fort AB7C started talking about Broadband Ham-net (BBHN).
 They started with a few Linksys routers and some waterproof boxes and established a connection at about four miles.
 Later on John Groseclose WX4LTG who lives in Scottsdale and was about fifteen miles away was able to connect to Steve.
 Not long after this they heard about the group in Austin Texas and Ubiquiti WIFI equipment and the Amateur Radio Emergency Data Network (AREDN).

 Arizona Mesh Organization is a group of Arizona Amateur Radio Operators.
 Our mission is to build an effective Off-Grid Mesh Network, using it to benefit our communities through public service.
-Our goals for the network are to be able to assist as needed with public service events and emergency communications; Furthering the community's education in the areas of amateur radio and mesh networking and assisting with the advancement of technology, and of course socialization.
-2020 has proven that being able to stay socially connected, while still remaining socially distant has become increasingly important and brings us up to December of 2020.
-Arizona Mesh has grown to 51 club members, 141 nodes with 310 links and rapidly growing.
+Our goals for the network are to assist, as needed, with public service events and emergency communications; Furthering the community's education in the areas of amateur radio and mesh networking and assisting with the advancement of technology, and of course socialization.
+Arizona Mesh Organization has grown to over 50 club members with over 141 nodes and 310 links.
+It continues to grow.

-We would love to have you join us and it's a lot of fun!
-Please see the contact and meeting sections below for more information on Joining the Arizona Mesh Organization and Best Wishes in 2021.
+We would love to have you join us... it's a lot of fun!
+Please see the contact and meeting sections below for more information on Joining the Arizona Mesh Organization.

 Are you interested in learning more about the AMO / SuperARC Mesh Information Network and what we are doing?
 Then Check out the information below: